 “The Innovation Grant has been developed to help us conduct more research to improve survival rates, quality of life, and ultimately find a cure for the 28,600 Australians diagnosed with a GI cancer every year,” says Dr Lorraine Chantrill, Chair of the GI Cancer Institute.

-2020: A phase II trial evaluating EGFR inhibition with HDAC inhibition, Colorectal cancer
+2020: VADER, a phase II trial evaluating EGFR inhibition with HDAC inhibition, Colorectal cancer

 Led by Professor Niall Tebbutt and Professor John Mariadason, this study will “re-purpose” a drug called valproate to treat patients with advanced colon cancer.
 While Valproate has been used to treat epilepsy and mood disorders for several decades, our recent laboratory findings have shown that this drug also has anti-cancer activity.

 “Over 5000 Australians die from colorectal cancer each year including an increasing number of younger people.
 This trial will investigate a potential new treatment which is urgently needed for these patients.
 This research simply would not be possible without the commitment and generosity of those in the community who have dedicated their time and money to this important cause,” says Professor Mariadason.